Is Garlic The New Coconut Oil?

 Coming down with a cold?
 Grab the garlic.

 Scientists are particularly interested in garlic's ability to prevent disease, including seasonal colds.
 Some studies1 have suggested that consuming garlic can help prevent the common cold, and many naturopathic doctors and holistic health practitioners recommend chopping up garlic and consuming it raw as soon as you feel yourself getting sick.

 Garlic can fight diseases like cancer and hypertension.

-Consumption of garlic in certain areas of the world is correlated to lower incidence of a variety of cancers (especially gastric and colorectal cancers) and this might not be a coincidence; garlic itself demonstrates anti-cancer activity by acting like an antioxidant and inhibiting tumor cell growth.
-In animals studies garlic has also been shown to reduce blood sugar dysfunction and is frequently suggested as a possible natural remedy for diabetes.
+Consumption of garlic in certain areas of the world is correlated3 to lower incidence of a variety of cancers (especially gastric and colorectal cancers) and this might not be a coincidence; garlic itself demonstrates anti-cancer activity by acting like an antioxidant and inhibiting tumor cell growth4.
+In animals studies5 garlic has also been shown to reduce blood sugar dysfunction and is frequently suggested as a possible natural remedy for diabetes.

 You can incorporate garlic into your beauty routine.

 By now accepting the possibility of smelling like garlic all the time because it's uses and benefit's extend even further than we imagined.
 Many people suggest it as a thickening hair treatment with some scientific studies even suggesting garlic as a great complementary treatment for hair loss related to conditions like alopecia.